abentele/PhotosExporter/Readme.md

 * **SnapshotPhotosExporter**: export all your photos, e.g. to share them with other programs or devices like your TV or other non-Apple devices, share them in the cloud etc.; if the export folder is on the same file system as the Photos Library, there is no extra disk usage
 * **IncrementalPhotosExporter**: backup all your photos while keeping the previous backups, like with Time Machine (I would suggest to add a cron job to trigger it daily or weekly)

+You also can combine both: export to local disk using SnapshotPhotosExporter.
+Make a backup using Time Machine to an external disk.
+Then use the IncrementalPhotosExporter to export the photos to the same external disk while using hard links to the already exported photos in the Time Machine backup instead of copying all photos again (see parameter baseExportPath for more details).

 I believe some other people who think backups are very important could make use of it as well, so I've decided to make the code open source.
 Any feedback is appreciated, especially pull requests with improvements.